norasaett/sheettolinenotift/README.md

-# sheettolinenotift
+# Create Image form Googlesheet data send to line notify
-Create image from google sheet by htmlcsstoimage API and send to line notify
+Create image from App script on google sheet by htmlcsstoimage API(Free 50 images/month) and send image from api to line notify